 You can have a complete webpage without any JavaScript, with just CSS and HTML.
 Example.com is an example of a totally valid website that has zero JavaScript on it.
 Lots of websites that don't need JavaScript do.
 We'll get into it later, but just know not everything needs JavaScript.

 HTML and CSS describe a non-interactive webpage, like a page in a book.
-All the content, pictures, fonts, spacing, etc. is all there and it can be read.
+All the content, pictures, fonts, spacing, etc. are all there, and it can be read.
 The page in a book is not interactive though; if you try to touch your book like a touchscreen, well, it's not going to do much.
-Think of JavaScript being the piece that transform a non-interactive page out of a book to a touchscreen app.
-Whereas you had text, font, colors, images, etc. all before, now you can have things move around, have pop ups, refresh content, start animations, all sorts of stuff.
+Think of JavaScript being the piece that transforms a non-interactive page out of a book into a touchscreen app.
+Whereas you had text, font, colors, images, etc. all before, now you can have things move around, have pop-ups, refresh content, start animations, all sorts of stuff.

 This is a relatively simplistic take.
 There's overlap on these things e.g. both CSS and JS can do animations, just differently.
 But work under these definitions for now and then down the road you can explore the overlap.